Mariah Carey: Philanthropy and activism

 One of Carey's most high-profile benefit concert appearances was on VH1's 1998 Divas Live special, during which she performed alongside other female singers in support of the Save the Music Foundation.
 The concert was a ratings success, and Carey participated in the Divas 2000 special and a 2016 holiday edition.
-In 2007, the Save the Music Foundation honored Carey at their tenth gala event for her support towards the foundation since its inception.
-She appeared at the America: A Tribute to Heroes nationally televised fundraiser in the aftermath of the September 11 attacks, and in December 2001, she performed before peacekeeping troops in Kosovo.
+She appeared at the America: A Tribute to Heroes nationally televised fundraiser in the aftermath of the September 11 attacks and performed before peacekeeping troops in Kosovo.
 Carey hosted the CBS television special At Home for the Holidays, which documented real-life stories of adopted children and foster families.
-In 2005, Carey performed for Live 8 in London and at the Hurricane Katrina relief telethon "Shelter from the Storm."
-In August 2008, Carey and other singers recorded the charity single, "Just Stand Up" produced by Babyface and L. A. Reid, to support Stand Up to Cancer.
+In 2005, Carey performed for Live 8 in London and at the Hurricane Katrina relief telethon "Shelter from the Storm".
+In August 2008, Carey and other singers recorded the charity single, "Just Stand Up!" produced by Babyface and L.A.
+Reid, to support Stand Up to Cancer.
+During the COVID-19 pandemic, Carey participated in the iHeart Living Room Concert for America and Rise Up New York! telethons to raise money for those affected by COVID-19.

-On March 29, 2020, Carey was one of the headliners for the iHeart Living Room Concert for America hosted by Elton John, where she performed her song "Always Be My Baby".
-The event raised over $8 million in the fight against COVID-19.
-Carey also was one of the headliners for the Rise Up New York! virtual hour-long telethon, hosted by actress Tina Fey.
-The event aired on May 12, 2020, and was intended to raise money for those affected by the COVID-19 pandemic.
-She performed her songs "Through the Rain" and "Make It Happen".
-The event raised over $115 million.
-In response to the murder of George Floyd, Carey took to social media and sang a snippet of her 1990 song "There's Got to Be a Way" while encouraging fans to demand justice for Floyd saying, "I wrote this song for my first album.
-Still looking for answers today.
-We have to make a change.
-We can't be silent."